Metalic: Meta-Learning In-Context with Protein Language Models: Related Work

 \textbf{Meta-Learning}\quad Meta-learning aims to create a sample-efficient learning algorithm by training over a distribution of tasks.
 The goal is to learn algorithms such that they can rapidly adapt to new tasks during inference.
 This inference-time adaptation is often called the \emph{inner loop}, for which there are two primary forms found in the literature: gradient-based meta-learning \citep{finn2017model, zintgraf2019fast} and in-context meta-learning \citep{mishra2017simple, nguyen2022transformer}.

-Gradient-based algorithms and in-context algorithms differ both in their computational efficiency and capacity for out-of-distribution generalization.
+Gradient-based and in-context algorithms differ both in their computational efficiency and capacity for out-of-distribution generalization.
 Gradient-based approaches explicitly adapt model parameters within in the inner loop using standard gradient-based learning.
-Commonly, the model initialization are the only parameters learned over the task distribution.
-The meta-training process explicitly computes gradients through this adaptation process, effectively learning a parameter initialization that can be adapted to new tasks with only a few gradient steps \citep{finn2017model, zintgraf2019fast, vuorio2019multimodal}.
-However, this comes with considerable computational overhead -- in particular when calculating meta-gradients through the inner loop -- which makes gradient-based meta-learning less suitable for large models.
-Alternatively, in-context meta-learning adapts by conditioning on a task-specific dataset in context, i.e., conditioning on the data points over which gradient-based approaches would train.
-Typically, this is achieved by modelling the inner loop with a sequence model that can explicitly condition on the provided data \citep{santoro2016meta, mishra2017simple, beck2024splagger, beck2024recurrent}.
-Such methods are typically more sample- and compute-efficient than gradient-based methods, but can perform worse when provided with out-of-distribution tasks given the lack of explicit gradient-based learning in the inner-loop~\citep{beck2023survey}.
+Commonly, a parameter initialization is learned that can be adapted to new tasks with only a few gradient steps \citep{finn2017model, zintgraf2019fast, vuorio2019multimodal}.
+However, this comes with considerable computational overhead -- due to meta-gradients when differentiating the inner loop -- which makes gradient-based meta-learning less suitable for large models.
+Alternatively, in-context meta-learning adapts by conditioning a sequence model on a task-specific dataset in context.
+These methods condition on the data points over which gradient-based approaches would train \citep{santoro2016meta, mishra2017simple, beck2024splagger, beck2023recurrent}.
+Such methods are typically more sample- and compute-efficient than gradient-based methods, but perform worse on out-of-distribution tasks given the lack of explicit gradient-based learning in the inner loop~\citep{beck2023survey}.
 Rather than training for in-context learning, the in-context learning of pre-trained large language models can also be used to perform meta-learning \citep{coda2023meta}; however, this lacks generalization guarantees and requires fitting all tasks in context simultaneously, which is not possible given our data (\Cref{sec:setup}).

 In \method, we only train for in-context meta-learning, but find this is still compatible with task-specific fine-tuning.
 In the meta-reinforcement learning setting, this combination has been shown to be possible by increasing task-specific data for fine-tuning \citep{xiongpractical}.
 In contrast, we evaluate in the supervised setting and do not give increased data at inference time.
 While prior work has combined gradient-based and in-context meta-learning \citep{rusu2018meta, vuorio2019multimodal}, these works compute expensive meta-gradients to learn how to account for fine-tuning.
 Despite not explicitly meta-learning gradient-based adaptation, we find in-context meta-learning alone provides a strong foundation for subsequent fine-tuning and that both aspects are critical for high performance.